Ernest Frederick II

-Ernst Frederick II, Duke of Saxe-Hildburghausen (17 December 1707 in Hildburghausen – 13 August 1745 in Hildburghausen), was a duke of Saxe-Hildburghausen.
+Ernst Frederick II (17 December 1707 in Hildburghausen – 13 August 1745 in Hildburghausen), was a duke of Saxe-Hildburghausen.

 Early life

 Ernst Frederick II was born on 17 December 1707 as the third but eldest surviving son of Ernst Frederick I, Duke of Saxe-Hildburghausen and Countess Sophia Albertine of Erbach-Erbach.

 The prince was educated in Jena, Geneva, and Utrecht.
 In 1722, he and his brother Louis Frederick traveled to France, where they took part in the coronation of Louis XV.
 At the age of 16, he succeeded his father as Duke of Saxe-Hildburghausen on 9 March 1724.
 As a result, his mother, the Dowager Duchess Sophia Albertine, acted as a regent on his behalf until 1728.